apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 we expect the model to improve and learn more efficiently.

-This capability is provided by [Develocity](https://gradle.com/develocity/) to the Apereo CAS project for free and is proving to be extremely valuable in cutting down test execution time and therefor resulting in a quicker feedback loop.
+This capability is provided by [Develocity](https://gradle.com/develocity/) to the Apereo CAS project for free and is proving to be extremely valuable in cutting down test execution time and therefore resulting in a quicker feedback loop.

 ### Startup Time Improvements